 We have, and expect to continue to seek, long-term fueling station construction, maintenance and fuel sale contracts with various government bodies, which accounted for 22%, 31% and 27% of our revenue in 2020, 2021 and 2022, respectively.
 In addition to normal business risks, including the other risks discussed in these risk factors, our contracts with government entities are often subject to unique risks, some of which are beyond our control.
 For example, long-term government contracts and related orders are subject to cancellation if adequate appropriations for subsequent performance periods are not made.
-Further, the termination of funding for a government contracts could result in the loss of anticipated future revenue attributable to the contract.
+Further, the termination of funding for a government program supporting any of our government contracts or any other governmental action that results in reduced support for our government contracts could result in the loss of anticipated future revenue attributable to the contract.
 Moreover, government entities with which we contract are often able to modify, curtail or terminate contracts with us at their convenience and without prior notice, and would only be required to pay for work completed and commitments made at or prior to the time of termination.